 We now have statistical proof that APAC companies with at least 20% women board directors have financially outperformed their peers every year since 2007.

 Why does this happen?
-Research tells us it is the diverse perspectives we bring that improve the amount of money a companies makes.
+Research tells us it is the diverse perspectives we bring that improve the amount of money a company makes.
 When we're in the room, we make a positive difference EVERY SINGLE TIME.

 Before I continue I want to be clear that my goal in talking about the gender gap is to stop talking about the gender gap as soon as possible.
 Shifting the conversation to high performing companies managed by the best people is an exciting reality, but we aren't there yet.